Research Articles on Meditation

 that region of the brain associated with memory, emotions and learning.

-Quite literally, silence can grow your brain!
+silence can grow your brain!

-One interesting fact is that the studies also indicate that different forms of relaxation are much more effective than others.
+One interesting fact — the studies also indicate that different forms of relaxation are much more effective than others.
 For example, any sort of focusing or control of the mind seems to DISALLOW the production of the new brain cells that the regular periods of silence naturally allow to happen.
 Also, merely listening to relaxing music did NOT produce more new brain cells.